Český Krumlov: History

 In 1602, William's brother Peter Vok of Rosenberg sold Krumlov to Emperor Rudolf II, who gave it to his illegitimate son Julius d'Austria.
-After the Bohemian Revolt and the 1620 Battle of White Mountain, Emperor Ferdinand II gave Krumlov to the noble House of Eggenberg and the town became seat of the Duchy of Krumlov.
-From 1719 to 1947, the castle belonged to the House of Schwarzenberg.
+After the Bohemian Revolt and the 1620 Battle of White Mountain, Emperor Ferdinand II gave Krumlov to the noble Eggenberg family and the town became seat of the Duchy of Krumlov.
+From 1719 to 1947, the castle belonged to the Schwarzenberg family.

-In the 19th century, the industrialization and development of transport occurred, and most of the town fortifications was demolished.
+In the 19th century, the industrialisation and development of transport occurred, and most of the town fortifications were demolished.

-There were 8,662 inhabitants in Krumlov in 1910, of which 7,367 (85%) were Germans and 1,295 (15%) were Czechs.
-After World War I, Český Krumlov became a part of the Bohemian Forest Region in a newly-created Czechoslovakia, but German-Austrian deputies declared the region be part of German-Austria.
+There were 8,662 inhabitants in Český Krumlov in 1910, of which 7,367 (85%) were Germans and 1,295 (15%) were Czechs.
+After World War I, Český Krumlov became part of the Bohemian Forest Region in a newly-created Czechoslovakia, but German-Austrian deputies declared the region be part of German-Austria.
 In 1919, the Treaty of Saint-Germain-en-Laye recognized the area as part of Czechoslovakia.
-In 1938, it was annexed by Nazi Germany, as part of the Reichsgau Oberdonau unit of Sudetenland, under the Munich Agreement.
+In 1938, it was annexed by Nazi Germany under the Munich Agreement and administered as part of the Reichsgau Oberdonau.
 After World War II, the town's longtime German majority population was expelled and the town was returned to Czechoslovakia.

 During the Communist era of Czechoslovakia, the historic Český Krumlov fell into disrepair.
 However, since the Velvet Revolution of 1989 much of the town's sights has been restored, and it is now a popular tourist destination.

-In August 2002, Český Krumlov was damaged by 2002 European floods.
+In August 2002, Český Krumlov was damaged by the 2002 European floods.